MindFlowOy/website/README.md

 # Target for this Mind Flow www project is to make www site considering

-- [x] inbound: problems with weight? tired? stess?
+- [x] inbound: problems with weight? tired? stress?

 - [x] collecting leads